KomodoPlatform/Documentation.rst.old/docs/source/whitepaper/introduction.rst

 cryptocurrencies in existence, including Bitcoin-protocol based coins, Ethereum, and Ethereum-based ERC20 tokens.

-For the entrepreneur, our decentralized exchange enables the release of new prod- ucts to the world without middleman involvement.
+For the entrepreneur, our decentralized exchange enables the release of new products to the world without middleman involvement.
 Furthermore, even entrepreneurs who have previously built other blockchain projects outside our ecosystem can easily feature their coin on our decentralized exchange.
 The only requirement is that the blockchain product have the proper security elements in the core of the blockchain’s